BrianSemiglia/Cycle.swift/README.md

 Just as paper and celluloid aren't exclusive to the purpose of movies, drivers are independent of an application’s intentions.
 Drivers set the terms of their contract (view-model) and the events they output.
 Changes to an application's model don’t break its drivers' design.
 Changes to its drivers' design do break the application's design.
 This produces modularity amongst drivers.

 ### Values as Commands
 Frames in an animation are easy to understand as values, but they can also be understood as commands for the projector at a given moment.
-By storing driver-commands as values, commands can be used just as frames (verified, reversed, throttled, filtered, spliced, and replayed); all of which make for useful [development tools](https://github.com/BrianSemiglia/CycleMonitor).
+By storing commands as values, they can be used as you might frames (verified, reversed, throttled, filtered, spliced, and replayed); all of which make for useful [development tools](https://github.com/BrianSemiglia/CycleMonitor).

 ![alt tag](https://github.com/BrianSemiglia/CycleMonitor/raw/master/readme_images/overview.gif)